neoforge-dev/starter/memory-bank/progress.md

    - Document testing approach
    - Create component registry to prevent future duplicates
    - Add component organization guidelines to documentation
+   - Document the approach used for fixing ESM URL scheme errors
+   - Create a guide for mocking components with CDN imports

 4. **Component Optimization**
    - Implement code splitting for large components